tc39/notes/meetings/2020-06/june-4.md

 CP: Thank you.

-LBR: I actually have a question for the group, just want to make sure, I’m going to say in the notes that I believe the next topics would be getting the thumbs up from the HTML group and the TAG group.
+LEO: I actually have a question for the group, just want to make sure, I’m going to say in the notes that I believe the next topics would be getting the thumbs up from the HTML group and the TAG group.
 After we get that as positive intent, to bring that back for stage advancement.
 If there’s anything else I’d like to bring that back for stage advancement.

 YSV: mention that we agree a lot with what SYG mentioned, there is skepticism on our side regarding how this fits in with the broader web architecture and we have some concerns there, but we’ve been in touch with the champion group and will continue to do so.